Yoga For Osteoporosis:

 - People with a diagnosis of osteopenia or early osteoporosis.

-Please note this is not intended to replace any medications prescribed for osteopenia or osteoporosis.
-Yoga is offered as a complimentary therapy to conventional pharmaceuticals.
+Please note this course is not intended to replace any medications prescribed for osteopenia or osteoporosis.
+Yoga is offered as a complimentary therapy to conventional pharmaceuticals and any other treatments prescribed by your Doctor.

 Often thought to be the silent disease of aging as there are no obvious signs of bones degenerating.
 Osteoporosis can affect much younger people, even in their 40’s.
 The first sign is often experienced in a fall resulting in a broken wrist, arm or finger.
 However, as osteoporosis progresses, it may lead to a spine, hip or femur fracture which spell a long stay in a nursing home and which may be fatal.

 Many people associate osteoporosis with the “dowagers’ hump” – where the spine and head curls forwards, gradually getting shorter.
 But it can be a lot more than that.
-A spine curving forwards is often a sign that the spine is degenerating which can reflect poor bone health throughout the body.
+A spine curving forwards is often a sign that the spine is degenerating which can reflect poor bone health throughout the body and lead to damaging and painful spinal fractures.

 Facts about Osteoporosis: